 Do not allow familiarity with tools to make you careless.
-Remember that a careless fraction of a second is sufficient to inflict severe injury.
+Remember that a careless fraction of a second is sufficient to inflict serious injury.

-Always wear safety goggles or safety glasses with side shields when operating tools.
-Failure to do so could result in objects being thrown into your eyes resulting in possible serious injury.
+Always wear eye protection with side shields marked to comply with ANSI Z87.1.
+Failure to do so could result in objects being thrown into your eyes, resulting in possible serious injury.